 BEGINNING AND ENDING: The trip will begin and end in Moab.
-Participants will need to arrive in Moab in order to meet at 4pm on Saturday September 9th for our group orientation.
+Participants will need to arrive in Moab in order to meet at 4pm on Saturday September 4th for our group orientation.
 We will leave early the next morning for the river put-in.
-We will finish on Sunday September 17th at approximately 5pm.
-You will be responsible for your own dinner and lodging on the Saturday evening before and Sunday evening after the trip.
+We will finish on Sunday September 12th at approximately 4 pm.
+You will be responsible for your own dinner and lodging on September 4th and September 12th evenings before and after the trip (and breakfast on September 4th.)